 Currently in the portal there are the following restricted views:

-VO Manager View: A view designed for VO admins that lets them see the consumption done by users of their VO by UserDN and Role.
+VO Manager View: A view designed for VO admins that lets them see the consumption by users of their VO by UserDN and Role.
 There are versions of this view for both Cloud and Grid accounting data.
 VO admins can only see data from the VOs in which they have privileges.

 VO Member View: A view in which VO Members can see their resource consumption, this view is limited only to the accounting of that particular user, it does not expose accounting data from others.